trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 6 - Cost-Optimization Recommendations/README.md

 - **Advantage**: Further cost savings and vendor flexibility
 - **Industry Example**: Startups migrating workloads to open-source or other cloud providers

+## Where Was AI Used? 🤖

+- **AI Used:**
+  Local LLM (Ollama, e.g. Llama2) was used to analyze AWS billing data and generate cost optimization recommendations.
+  Prompt engineering improved the specificity and usefulness of AI-generated advice.

+**AI Technologies Used:**
+- Llama2 (LLM, via Ollama)
+- Python (data analysis, orchestration)

 ## References 📖